 By tracking data from dozens of websites around the world, HostScore measures not just current values of specific data but also maintains a history of reliability.
 This use of data results in more useful information.

 Similarly, automated marketing systems work with data in multiple ways which can usually be customized to fit the needs of individual businesses.
-Other advantages in marketing automation include:
+Other advantages in digital marketing automation for small business include:

 Although many companies who engage in marketing have the means to increase lead generation, only half the leads generated are ready to buy.
 Of those, as many as 80% won’t translate into a sale.
 By automating the marketing process, companies can more effectively follow up on leads that are generated.

-To help in this, many advanced marketing automation solutions will include multiple tools that can help qualify and convert leads—not just more effectively but more quickly as well.
-Reports have indicated that lead nurturing using marketing automation has generated not just more qualified leads but those which make larger purchases as well.
+To help in this, many advanced digital marketing automation for small business solutions will include multiple tools that can help qualify and convert leads—not just more effectively but more quickly as well.
+Reports have indicated that lead nurturing using enterprise marketing automation has generated not just more qualified leads but those which make larger purchases as well.

 Enhanced Customer Engagement